GetSimpl/simpl-android-maven-repo/README.md

 # Simpl Android SDK

+## Version 1.0.7 Release Notes
+1. onCancelled callback is deprecated now.
+That code block will never be called during the SDK flow.

 ## Version 1.0.6 Release Notes
 1. Added authorizeTransaction method for using custom button/view to trigger transaction authorization.